What is Academic Training?

 - If applying for post-completion Academic Training, and the position is unpaid, proof of funding (e.g. bank statements) to show how you will support yourself during your Academic Training.
 The document must:

-- have been issued within last 4 months
+- Issued within last three months

 - Payment of 12-Month OPT/AT Processing Fee for students applying for post-completion Academic Training.
 This fee will cover Academic Training application processing for Academic Training lasting up to 12 months.
 If you apply for Academic Training beyond 12 months, you will need to pay the fee again (and it will cover you for an additional 12 months).
 This fee must be paid online through the UConn Bursar website.
 After paying the $150 fee, you must print a receipt and include this with your application documents to ISSS.